jaswch/L293D-library-arduino/README.md

 # L293D-library-arduino

-A library for the L293D motor driver.
+A simple library for the L293D motor driver.

 # Functions: